Introduction to Caching and Caching Strategies

 In write-around cache, write operations bypass the cache and go directly to the database rather than being written to the cache first.
 This technique does not ensure that data in the cache is always up-to-date because updated data may not be available in the cache.

-• This is used in systems where write performance is more critical than read performance, or where write activity is heavy and data is not frequently accessed.
+• This is used where write performance is more critical than read performance, or where write activity is heavy and data is not frequently accessed.
 In such cases, cache is only updated when the data is read.
 This will reduce the number of write operations on the cache and the risk of cache overloading.

 • This is not suitable for applications that frequently write and re-read the most recent data.
 In this situation, cache misses will occur frequently, which can cause slower read times or higher read latency.